CS340-21/oss/dstewa23.md

 ### (Instance 15)
 This repository's pcnet.c file is missing the changes that were specified in the commit.
 With this being the case, it is clear that the repository still contains the vulnerability from the referenced commit for github.com/qemu/qemu.

+# Sprint 4
+### (Instance 1182)
+This repository's potentially vulnerable file, pngpread.c, is missing.
+The repository's other vulnerable file, pngrutil.c, is also missing.
+Because the repository does not seem to include the files specified in the vulnerability, The vulnerability does not exist in the repository and, therefore, there is no patch to make to this repository.

+### (Instance 15)
+This repository's pcnet.c file is missing the changes that were specified in the commit.
+So this repository still contains the vulnerability.
+I forked the repository and edited the pcnet.c file as specified in the commit that fixed the vulnerability.
+There were no issues when producing the patch for the repository.
+The commit that fixed the vulnerability in the original repository and my forked repository of instance 15 are linked below.

+Commit for original repository (https://github.com/qemu/qemu/) - https://github.com/qemu/qemu/commit/b1d80d12c5f7ff081bb80ab4f4241d4248691192

+Commit for my forked repository of instance 15 - https://github.com/derecksdev/qemu_sgx/commit/8036e58c58004825111175dc5c4be9290f5d753e